jsfuentes/Code-Cheatsheet/JS/Chrome Plugins/config.md

 Or you can just use a bundler that uses imports

-Or you could make a promise then await it at the start of the page, but you need ES6 for that so still a bundler
+Or you could make a promise, then use ran all your code in the callback